(Updated March 2, 2019)

 Willie Crawford was acquired by the Cardinals from the Dodgers to strengthen the bench, but he exceeded expectations and became their starting right fielder, giving a good performance for a bad team.

-The deal accommodated Sizemore, who was being displaced as the starting second baseman and sought to play close to his home in southern California.
+On March 2, 1976, the Cardinals traded second baseman Ted Sizemore for Crawford.
+The deal accommodated Sizemore, who was being displaced as the starting second baseman and wanted to play close to his home in California.

 Crawford, who spent 12 seasons as a role player with the Dodgers, wanted to play regularly, but with Lou Brock in left, Bake McBride in center and Reggie Smith in right the 1976 Cardinals were set with starting outfielders.